lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Document Structure

-The remainder of the document is organized as follows: {{background}} outlines EDHOC authenticated with digital signatures, {{overview}} describes the protocol elements of EDHOC, including formatting of the ephemeral public keys, {{key-der}} specifies the key derivation, {{asym}} specifies message processing for EDHOC authenticated with signature keys or static Diffie-Hellman keys, {{error}} describes the error messages, and {{transfer}} shows how to transfer EDHOC with CoAP and establish an OSCORE security context.
+The remainder of the document is organized as follows: {{background}} outlines EDHOC authenticated with signature keys, {{overview}} describes the protocol elements of EDHOC, including formatting of the ephemeral public keys, {{key-der}} specifies the key derivation, {{asym}} specifies message processing for EDHOC authenticated with signature keys or static Diffie-Hellman keys, {{error}} describes the error messages, and {{transfer}} shows how to transfer EDHOC with CoAP and establish an OSCORE security context.

 ## Terminology and Requirements Language {#term}